 ART 321 SCULPTURE II

 3 credits.
 Work in this course extends the investigation into specific materials and construction technologies pertaining to sculpture forms and the intentions and direction of the more advanced sculpture student.
-A wide range of skills in welding metal, casting, stone, and wood carving are offered.
+A wide range of skills is offered.
 Studio fee.